By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The add budget feature allows the user to add a budget into IchiFund.

-This feature is facilitated by BudgetFeatureParser
+This feature is facilitated by BudgetFeatureParser, AddBudgetCommandParser, and AddBudgetCommand.

 The arguments supported by this feature includes: